mdh266/CrimeTime/Documentation/index.rst

 `beautifulsoup <https://pypi.python.org/pypi/beautifulsoup4>`_ library and also this specific
 `database <https://nycopendata.socrata.com/Public-Safety/Police-Precincts/78dh-3ptz/data>`_
 on the NYC Open Data Website.
-The crime data was obtained from the `NYC Open Data Website <https://nycopendata.socrata.com>`_ and cleaning was completed using `Pandas <http://pandas.pydata.org/>`_ and `GeoPandas <http://geopandas.org>`_.
+The historical crime data was obtained from the `NYC Open Data Website <https://nycopendata.socrata.com>`_ and cleaning was completed using `Pandas <http://pandas.pydata.org/>`_ and `GeoPandas <http://geopandas.org>`_.
 The data was then stored in a `SQLite